awsdocs/aws-app-runner-developer-guide/doc_source/monitor-ev.md

 ### Operation status change<a name="monitor-ev.ref.operation"></a>

-An operation status change event has `detail-type` set to `Service Operation Status Change`\.
+An operation status change event has `detail-type` set to `AppRunner Service Operation Status Change`\.
 It has the following detail fields and values:

 ```
 "Status": "see following table",